Pub quiz: Format

 Pub quizzes (also known as live trivia, or table quizzes) are often weekly events and will have an advertised start time, most often in the evening.

 While specific formats vary, most pub quizzes involve written answers to questions which are distributed in written form or announced by a quizmaster.

 One format for quizzing is called "infinite bounce" or “infinite rebounds”.
 Infinite bounce is often used to accommodate large numbers of teams.
 One question is addressed to each team in subsequent order.
 If one team fails to answer, the question passed along to the following team.
 Quizzes may also employ the “pounce” strategy.
 Here, a time limit is introduced and if the team under questioning fails to answer, any team may “pounce” and offer the answer.

 Generally someone (either one of the bar staff or the person running the quiz) will come around with pens and quiz papers, which may contain questions or may just be blank sheets for writing the answers.
 A mixture of both is common, in which case often only the blank sheet is to be handed in.
 Usually a team hands their answers in for marking to the quizmaster or to the next team along.

 Teams

 It is up to the quizzers to form teams, which are generally based on tables, though if one table has a large group around it they may decide to split up.
 Some pubs insist on a maximum team size (usually between six and ten).
 The team members decide on a team name, often a supposedly humorous phrase or pun, which must be written on all papers handed in.

 There is often a small buy-in for the quiz that contributes to the winning pot at the end of the night.
-Many pub quizzes require no payment at all, as the event is simply a way to get paying customers into the venue, typically on less busy nights of the week.
+Many pub quizzes require no payment at all, as the event is simply a way to get paying customers into the venue to buy food and drinks, typically on less busy nights of the week.